extrasmallwinnie/micromeg/README.md

 who were either “healthy” or “sick” at the time of sampling.
 We’ve collected from each participant their health status, their age at collection, sex, and a simplified location category (in this case, ‘rural’ or ‘urban’).
-There was also one lab negative control and one lab positive control.
+There was also four total lab negative controls (two extraction and two PCR negative controls) and one lab positive control containing a known mock community of bacteria.

 #### Metadata